 Odds of Winning Thunderball

-Prior to 2010, winning the UK Thunderball was much more difficult than it is today as lottery players did not receive a prize for matching all five numbers minus the Thunderball.
-After increasing the payouts for a variety of combinations, the National Lottery has effectively doubled the odds of winning a cash prize.
+Before 2010, winning the UK Thunderball was much more difficult than today as lottery players did not receive a prize for matching all five numbers minus the Thunderball.
+After increasing the payouts for various combinations, the National Lottery has effectively doubled the odds of winning a cash prize.

 However, the odds of winning the top prize are now not quite as good as they once were.
 It’s still one of the “easiest” lotteries to win, but you’re going to need a little more luck on your side to take the £500,000 top prize.
 The odds of winning the top prize are now 1:8,060,598.
 The odds of winning any prize at all are 1:13.